Paul Ratcliffe, Olympic Silver Medallist

 You're through.
 Rising confidence: you push harder still, though your arms are nearly paralysed.
 You must stay focused, you could blow it even in the last gate.
 And you are there.
 The final sprint.
 10 metres to the finishing gate.
 10 metres.
 Eternity.

-What is canoe slalom?
+What is Canoe Slalom?

 Canoe slalom is one of the most spectacular watersports, demanding skill, stamina and courage.
 The aim is to run a rapid river course marked by "gates" fast, and without touching.